my story to wellness…

 By making a conscious and consistent change of my own habits, I have taken control of my health and greatly raised my standard of living and I am now on a mission to help others do the same.
 I know the amount of physical energy and mental stamina it takes to be kick-ass at a corporate job.
 Juggling workouts, meal prep, socializing, family time, stress and time management, all the while getting the job done with a gold star at the end of the day, is my forte!

 I currently live in Portland, Oregon with my husband, dog, and cat.
 I love to enjoy the outdoors during the different seasons with my husband and dog because there are so many options in the great Northwest.
-These include running and hiking with my dog, kayaking and ski boating (also with my dog), camping (with my dog), golfing (not with my dog), downhill skiing (again, this is not with my dog), and when I’m inside, I love to cook and create gourmet recipes to share with friends and family (but not with the dog!).
+These include running and hiking with my dog, kayaking and ski boating, camping, golfing, downhill skiing, and when I’m inside, I love to cook and create gourmet recipes to share with friends and family.

 - Kimberly Garrett, CHC, CPT, FNS, BS